-On October 13, Israel was informed that President Nixon had instructed Secretary of Defense James Schlesinger to cover Israel’s shortages.
-The news provided a much-needed boost to morale Schlesinger announced that by midnight Israel would have ten new Phantoms and that dozens of transport planes would arrive in the country within a few days (the promise to provide aid was made on October 8 but Operation Nickel Grass in which the United States airlifted weapons and ammunition to Israel went into effect only on the night between October 13 and 14).
-The U.S. decision came after the Nixon administration realized that the only way to apply pressure on Egypt to agree to a ceasefire was to provide Israel with arms, greatly straining U.S. relations with the USSR.
-Kissinger informed Mordechai Gur, Israel’s military attaché in Washington, that the Soviets were calling up three airborne divisions and that he had warned the Sovietambassador that the United States would not tolerate Sovietintervention; should it try to get involved, the United States would take drastic steps.
-In response, Kissinger said, the Soviets told him to warn Israel not to capture Damascus.
+On October 13, Israel learned that that President Nixon had instructed Secretary of Defense James Schlesinger to cover Israel’s shortages.
+Schlesinger announced that by midnight, Israel would have ten new Phantoms and that dozens of transport planes would arrive in the country within a few days.
+The U.S. decision was part of Operation Nickel Grass, a U.S. weapons airlift to Israel, which began late on the night of October 13.
+Nixon had agreed to it, realizing that arming Israel was the only way to apply pressure on Egypt to agree to a ceasefire, although it would strain U.S.-U.S.S.R. relations.
+Kissinger warned the Soviets against intervening; the Soviets told him to warn Israel not to capture Damascus.

-On October 13 at 5 p.m., the defense minister hosted a discussion about IAF policy and of the raidsto be undertaken by Israeli units into Egyptian territory.
-Given the fact that, as Dayan put it, “We are hemorrhaging,” he declared it was necessary to focus only on actions supporting the main campaign objectives and to forgo anything of just tactical value.
-He thus made an important distinction between actions of limited tactical value that involved a risk of going wrong and causing many losses, and actions affecting the campaign as a whole.
-Afterwards, Dayan traveled to the north to study the possibility of coming within artillery range of not just the Damascus suburbs but also the city itself.
-He came away with the impression that the troops on the Syrian front, after having destroyed an Iraqi brigade, were exhausted.
-On midday of October 13, news that Egypt had rejected the ceasefire offer at the Security Council arrived, confirming Dayan’s hunch.
-On the night of the 14th, the Egyptians’ armored divisions launched their assault.
+On October 13 at 5 p.m., Dayan met to discuss IAF policy and raids into Egyptian territory.
+Stating that, “We are hemorrhaging,” he wanted to focus only on actions supporting the main campaign objectives and forgo those of just tactical value.
+He thus made an important distinction between high-risk actions of limited tactical value, and actions affecting the campaign as a whole.
+Dayan traveled to the north to study the possibility of coming within artillery range of Damascus itself, and found the Israeli troops on the Syrian front exhausted.
+On October 13, news that Egypt had rejected the ceasefire arrived, confirming Dayan’s hunch.
+On the night of the 14th, the Egyptians’ armored divisions attacked.

-During the morning, positive reports began arriving regarding the battle taking place on the southern front following the Egyptian divisions crossing the canal ‒ as hadbeen anticipated by Mossad.
-The cabinet met at 10 a.m. to discuss the progress in the battles with the Egyptian armored forces now crossing the Suez Canal during the night and advancing to the mountain passes.
-In addition to reports that dozens of Egyptians tanks had been destroyed, good news also came from the United States: the airlift had started, and 14 to 16 Phantoms fighter jets were expected to arrive the next day.
-The Israeli assessment was that some 1,000 Egyptians tanks had already crossed the canal, of which 250 had been destroyed.
-In hindsight, it seems clear the real number was no more than 200, with some 700 remain on the eastern side.
-This was precisely the scenario Israel had wanted: the move of the major Egyptian force from the Egyptian to the Israeli bank would allow the IDF to cross to the Egyptian side now that the forces there were relatively sparse.
+During the morning, positive reports began arriving about the battle on the southern front following the Egyptian divisions crossing the canal ‒ as the Mossad had anticipated.
+The cabinet that morning discussed the IDF’s successes against the Egyptians crossing the canal and into the mountain passes; they also received good news that the U.S. airlift had started, with 14 to 16 Phantoms fighter jets were expected to arrive the next day.
+Israel overestimated that some 1,000 Egyptians tanks had already crossed the canal, of which 250 had been destroyed although probably no more than 200 crossed, with some 700 remaining on the eastern side.
+Still, this was the scenario Israel had wanted, as with the major Egyptian force moving to the Israeli bank, the IDF could cross to the relatively sparsely-defended Egyptian side.